plus3it/watchmaker/docs/findings/el9.md

   .. _The OS must require authentication to access single-user mode: #the-os-must-require-authentication-to-access-single-user-mode
   .. _The OS The OS must elevate the SELinux context when an administrator calls the sudo command: #the-os-the-os-must-elevate-the-selinux-context-when-an-administrator-calls-the-sudo-command
   .. _Prevent Unrestricted Mail Relaying: #prevent-unrestricted-mail-relaying
+  .. _Authorized access must be enforced for access to SSH private-keys used for PKI-based authentication: #authorized-access-must-be-enforced-for-access-to-ssh-private-keys-used-for-pki-based-authentication

   +-----------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------+
   | Finding Summary                                                                                                             | Finding Identifiers                              |